Now Reading

 Conversions

-While a common metric across many marketing and sales analytics, conversion rate as it pertains to SaaS sales is equally important.
+While a common metric across many marketing and SaaS reporting, conversion rate as it pertains to SaaS sales is equally important.
 Knowing the percentage of leads that turn into customers is vital to figuring out which of your sales strategies are working and which strategies need to get in the bin.

 Calculating your conversion rate is done with another simple math equation: total number of sales divided by the number of qualified leads times 100.
 Easy peasy.
 There’s your conversion rate.